-Based on information contained in filings under the Exchange Act, we understand that Deer Park Road Management Company, LP, an Ocwen shareholder reporting beneficial ownership of over 5% of our common stock, also reports beneficial ownership of 23.7% of the common stock of Altisource Portfolio Solutions, S.A. ("Altisource") as of March 26, 2021.
+Based on information contained in filings under the Exchange Act, we understand that Deer Park Road Management Company, LP, an Ocwen shareholder reporting beneficial ownership of over 5% of our common stock, also reports beneficial ownership of 23.4% of the common stock of Altisource Portfolio Solutions, S.A. ("Altisource") as of March 25, 2022.
 Pursuant to SEC guidance, we consider this shareholder to have an indirect material interest in our transactions with Altisource, and, pursuant to our Policy, we consider our transactions with Altisource and certain of its subsidiaries to be Related Party Transactions notwithstanding that such Specified Companies are not "related persons" as defined in Item 404 or "related parties" as defined in ASC 850.

-Our relationship with Altisource is governed by a series of agreements that set forth the terms on which we do business with Altisource, including a Services Agreement, under which Altisource provides various services, such as property valuation services, property preservation and inspection services and title services, among other things.
-Ocwen and Altisource have also entered into a Master Services Agreement pursuant to which Altisource currently provides title services to Ocwen for reverse mortgage loans.
+Our relationship with Altisource is governed by a series of agreements that set forth the terms on which we do business with Altisource, including a Services Agreement, under which Altisource provides various services, such as property valuation services, property preservation and inspection services, title services, and real estate sales related services, among other things.
 Ocwen also has a General Referral Fee Agreement with Altisource pursuant to which Ocwen receives referral fees which are paid out of the commission that would otherwise be paid to Altisource as the selling broker in connection with real estate sales services provided by Altisource.
-For the year ended December 31, 2020, we did not pay Altisource significant amounts under these agreements.
+Certain services provided by Altisource under the Services Agreement are charged to the borrower and/or mortgage loan investor.
+Accordingly, such services, while derived from our loan servicing portfolio, are not reported as expenses by Ocwen.
+For the year ended December 31, 2021, we did not incur significant expenses payable to Altisource under these agreements, and we received payments of \$1.1 million under our General Referral Fee Agreement.